Interdisciplinary seminar series

 By the end of the course, the student must be able to:

-- Express the scientific question and methodology as well as critically present first findings of a research project
+- Express clearly the scientific question, methodology, and initial findings of a research project

-- Explain the basics of one's own project to a diverse academic audience
+- Explain Explain the fundamentals of their research to a diverse academic audience

-- Compose with audiences from various academic backgrounds
+- Discuss research with audiences from different academic backgrounds

 - Propose and receive constructive feedback